 Ferne is first and foremost an animal sanctuary.
 We have over 300 resident animals but we don’t make them perform for visitors.
 This means that we cannot guarantee what animals you will see.
 Often with the larger animals we have to move them around different grazing areas according to their dietary requirements and the weather so they are not always near visitor paths.
 This is why we only make a modest admission charge.

 We don’t hold petting sessions at the sanctuary.
 Most of our residents have come from difficult circumstances, some have suffered at the hands of people and as a result, have some behavioural issues or anxiety around people.
 Many of them also have complex dietary needs and extra food could make them ill.

 How long should I allow for my visit?

-Most of our visitors spend 2-3 hours wandering around and enjoying the sanctuary, many stay much longer and treat themselves to a delicious lunch in the café.
+Most of our visitors spend up to 3 hours wandering around and enjoying the sanctuary, many stay much longer and treat themselves to a delicious lunch in Nina’s.

 Is Ferne accessible to wheelchair users?

 Ferne has a very good network of tarmac paths but due to the operations of the sanctuary we have a large number of gates so we recommend that wheelchair users are accompanied by an able bodied person.
 We have designated parking spaces for wheelchair users and visitors with special needs next to our Visitor Centre as well as in the main car park.

 Parking at the sanctuary is free but space is limited so we recommend you arrive early to avoid disappointment.
 The main visitor car park is a short incline walk from our Visitor Centre with several accessible parking bays; 3 additional spaces for visitors with special needs are just outside the Visitor Centre for easy access.

 There is a café on site.
 Whilst situated at Ferne, Nina’s is separate to our Sanctuary.